 As a practice-based approach, Salmon-Safe accreditation for construction companies is engaging the Northwest’s leading contractors in consistently applying best construction site management practices with the goal of achieving zero sediment runoff across their entire operation.

-First piloted by the Washington operation of Turner Construction, Salmon-Safe has accredited more than ten leading contractors in the Pacific Northwest: GLY, Lease Crutcher Lewis, Howard S. Wright, Sellen, Exxel Pacific, W.G.
-Clark, Venture General Contracting, Bayley Construction, Skanska, and Abbott Construction.
+First piloted by the Washington operation of Turner Construction, Salmon-Safe has accredited leading contractors in the Pacific Northwest: GLY, Howard S. Wright, Sellen, Exxel Pacific, W.G.
+Clark, Venture General Contracting, Skanska, Abbott Construction, and BNBuilders.

 Salmon-Safe’s rigorous standards and on-site inspections provide validation of environmental performance and public credibility for accredited contractors.

 Once a completed application has been received, Salmon-Safe will schedule site assessments at active projects, depending on project scale and timing.
 Salmon-Safe also will review project SWPPPs and the candidate firm's policies and procedures related to water quality protection.

 Accreditation is for a 3-year period with annual review of active projects.
 Accreditation entitles the company to display the Salmon-Safe logo and messaging at its construction sites and in other promotion and include its Salmon-Safe accreditation credentials in bids.

 Fill out this form if you’d like to be Salmon-Safe Accredited for Construction Management.

 A project lead will reach out to you as soon as possible.